MuqtadirBillah/MuqtadirBillah/README.md

 I work as a Part-time website developer and in my leisure time, I freelance on multiple platforms like Fiverr and Upwork.
 I am a 5-star rated Fiverr seller and expect to achieve a Level One seller badge.

 You can visit my <a href="https://www.linkedin.com/in/muqtadir-billah-musab-abbasi/">LinkedIn profile</a>.
-Alternatively you also send me an email at abbasimuqtadir@gmail.com
+Alternatively you also send me an email at <a href="mailto:abbasimuqtadir@gmail.com">abbasimuqtadir@gmail.com</a>

 - 🔭 I’m currently working as a Website Developer
 - 🌱 I’m currently learning Python